ahmedelmoughazy/NavigationKit/README.md

 ## Best Practices

-1. **Use the @Routable Macro**: Prefer the macro over manual conformance for consistency and reduced boilerplate.
+1. **Use the @Routable Macro**: Mark all views you want in your route enum with `@Routable` for automatic code generation.

 2. **Environment Objects**: Views can use `@EnvironmentObject` for dependencies—these are automatically excluded from route parameters.

-3. **Organized Navigation**: Create a dedicated `Route` enum per major feature or module for better organization.
+3. **Organized Navigation**: Create a dedicated route enum per major feature or module for better organization in large apps.

 4. **State Management**: Keep navigation state separate from view state—the router manages navigation, views manage content.